vmg/crustache/README.md

 - Partials
 - Set tag delimiters

+## About

+Crustache has been written by Vicent Martí ([@tanoku](http://twitter.com/tanoku)).
+You'll find that following him on Twitter is a Zen-like, enlightening experience.

 ## Try out Crustache.rb!

 You probably don't have the time to write a Crustache wrapper for a high